-- (h) To prepare the following SC's report: - (i) report on the state of the Shariah compliance of the Bank which will be disclosed in the annual financial statement of the Bank; and - (ii) report to the Board on SC's decisions at least three times a year which essentially contains at minimum, product development, key Shariah related issues and revision of bank's internal Shariah standard operating procedures or manuals which govern the functioning of Shariah Secretariat. - (i) To continuously develop a reasonable understanding of the business and operations of the Bank and keep abreast with relevant market and regulatory developments; and - (j) SC members shall not act in a manner that would undermine the rulings and decisions made by the SAC of BNM or the committee they represent.
+- (h) To report the following: - (i) the state of the Shariah compliance of the Bank which will be disclosed in the annual financial statement of the Bank: and - (ii) SC's decisions to the Board at least three times a year which essentially contains at minimum, product development, key Shariah related issues and revision of Bank's internal Shariah standard operating procedures or manuals which govern the functioning of Shariah Secretariat. - (i) To continuously develop a reasonable understanding of the business and operations of the Bank and keep abreast with relevant market and regulatory developments; and - (j) SC members shall not act in a manner that would undermine the rulings and decisions made by the SAC of BNM or the committee they represent.

-Members' Attendance at Shariah Committee ("SC") Meetings in 2022
+Members' Attendance at Shariah Committee ("SC") Meetings in 2023

 Name of Shariah Committee Member Attendance of Meetings Held

-Dr Khairul Anuar Bin Ahmad 14 of 14
+Dr Khairul Anuar Bin Ahmad 9 of 10

-Prof. Dato' Dr Wan Sabri Bin Wan Yusof 13 of 14

 Hj.
-Faizal Bin Jaafar 14 of 14
+Faizal Bin Jaafar 10 of 10

-Dr Mohd Hilmi Bin Ramli 9 of 9
+Dr Mohd Hilmi Bin Ramli 10 of 10

-Mr Mohd Rofaizal Bin Ibhraim 4 of 4
+Mr Mohd Rofaizal Bin Ibhraim 9 of 10

-Assoc.
-Prof. Dr Mohamad Asmadi Bin Haji Abdullah^ 10 of 10
+Mr Abdul Latif bin Ahmad Subki 7 of 7

+Dr Mohd Rizal bin Muwazir 7 of 7

-Asst.
-Prof. Dr Muhammad Naim Bin Omar^ 4 of 4
+Prof. Dato' Dr Wan Sabri Bin Wan Yusof^ 2 of 2

-Dr Abdul Rahman Bin A. Shukor^ 3 of 5

-- Dr Mohd Hilmi Bin Ramli was appointed as a Shariah Committee Member effective on 1 May 2022. - Mr Mohd Rofaizal Bin Ibhraim was appointed as a Shariah Committee Member effective on 1 October 2022. - ^ Assoc.
-Prof. Dr Mohamad Asmadi Bin Haji Abdullah's term ended on 30 September 2022. - Asst.
-Prof. Dr Muhammad Naim Bin Omar's term ended on 31 March 2022. - ^ Dr Abdul Rahman Bin A. Shukor's term ended on 30 April 2022.
+- Mr Abdul Latif bin Ahmad Subki was appointed as a Shariah Committee Member effective on 1 April 2023. - Dr Mohd Rizal bin Muwazir was appointed as a Shariah Committee Member effective on 1 April 2023. - ^ Prof. Dato' Dr Wan Sabri Bin Wan Yusof's term ended on 31 March 2023.